-To Americans especially, everything connected with their gallant, but ill-fated countryman, General Richard Montgomery, who fell in the night attack by the American revolutionary forces on Quebec on the 31st December, 1775, is of deep interest. spot where he fell, the place to which his body was taken and laid out for interment, and the ground in which it lay buried for forty-three years, are rightfully sacred in their eyes.
+To Americans especially, everything, connected with their gallant, but ill-fated countryman, General Richard Montgomery, who fell in the night attack by the American revolutionary forces on Quebec on the 31st December, 1775, is of deep interest.
+The spot where he fell, the place to which his body was taken and laid out for interment, and the ground in which it lay buried for forty-three years, are rightfully sacred in their eyes.
 From the Dufferin Terrace, the narrow pass in Champlain street, immediately below the Citadel, where he, and his two aides-de-camp, Majors Cheeseman and McPherson, and thirteen of his brave soldiers were moved down by a murderous discharge of grape and canister from the British blockhouse guarding the pass, can be easily seen.
-But if the visitor wishes to have a nearer view of it, he must go down into Champlain street, or if he watches for the signboard on the face of the cliff, marking the fatal spot, as he passes up or down the river on the many steamers of the Richelieu and Ontario Navigation Company, it can be easily perceived.
-This signboard, which is painted black and which bears the inscription on raised gilt letters: "Here Montgomery Fell Dec.
-31st, 1775," was put up many years ago by some of the generous-hearted Irish Canadians residing in that part of the city. who raised the money necessary by a subscription among themselves.
-Through the exertions of the Quebec Literary and Historical Society, during the month of December, 1904, two bronze tablets, were placed in commemoration of Montgomery and Arnold's defeat by the English on the 31st December, 1775.
-One of those bronze tablets with the following inscription was placed on the rock under Cape Diamond :
+But if the visitor wishes to have a nearer view of it, he must go down into Champlain street, or if he watches for the signboard on the face of the cliff, marking the fatal spot, as he passes up or down the river on the splendid palace steamers of the Richelieu and Ontario Navigation Company, it can be easily perceived.
+There is nothing to mark it but a signboard, as already said, on the rock immediately overhanging the scene of his heroic death on that stormy wintry night.
+This signboard, which is painted black and which bears the inscription on raised gilt letters: "Here Montgomery Fell, Dec.
+31st, 1775," was put up many years ago by some of the generous-hearted Irish Canadians residing in that part of the city, who raised the money necessary by a subscription among themselves.